chenkianwee/bldgauto/_sources/docs/02/01_opta_tstat.md

-# Arduino Opta and Belimo Thermostat
+# Arduino Opta and Belimo Thermostat Modbus RTU

 ## Hardware and software
 For this tutorial we will need the following hardware